 Example

 We illustrate the concept of the flexible project structure with the example of a bridge construction project.
 Bridge construction methods include the balanced cantilever method, formwork carriage and in-suit casting on standard falsework (Wu et al., 2010).
 Bridges are generally divided into superstructure and substructure.
 Fig. 1 shows the project network of the latter method for constructing the bridge substructure.
 The white (light gray, dark gray) circles represent mandatory (optional, dependent) activities.
 The ellipses indicate choices that contain optional activities.
 The arrow lines represent the precedence relationships.
 The precedence relationships take effect when the related activities are implemented and the solid arrow lines correspond to this type of precedence relationships.
-The dotted arrow lines correspond to the precedence relationships not taking effect.
+The dashed arrow lines correspond to the precedence relationships not taking effect.

 Bridge construction starts from the substructure, i.e., “Construct Abutments” and “Construct Piers”.
 After the substructure is completed, the construction of the superstructure begins.
 “Construct Piers” triggers choice 1, i.e., a(1) = Construct Piers.
 Choice 1 is the method used to construct a pier, i.e., Q1 = {Reinforced Concrete, Steel Structure}.
 If the reinforced concrete is chosen, this causes all its dependent activities to be executed, i.e., BReinforced Concrete = {Construct Subbasement and Basement, Construct Pier Shaft}.
 The execution of the “Construct Pier Shaft” activity further triggers choice 2, i.e., a(2) = Construct Pier Shaft; then, only one activity can be implemented in Q2 = {Precast, Cast-In-Situ}.
 If the reinforced concrete is selected in choice 1, the activities related to the steel structure are not carried out, and the precedence relationships corresponding to these activities are invalid.
 If the steel structure is selected, its dependent activities are performed, i.e., BSteel Structure = {Weld}.